-The North American rights to Coreg were acquired at the time of the GW/SB merger as partial consideration for the required disposal of Kytril to Roche.
+The North American rights to Coreg were acquired at the time of the GW/SB merger as partial The North American rights to Coreg were acquired at the time of the GWN25 merger as particle consideration for the required disposal of Kyrifl to Roche.
 Under UK GAAP this was accounted for as an exchange of assets with no value being attributed to Coreg on the balance sheet.
 IFRS, however, requires the acquired rights to Coreg to be added to intangible assets at their fair value on the date of acquisition of \$400 million, and then amortised over their remaining useful life of eight years.
-This adjustment reduces 2004 profit before tax by £27 million (2003 - £31 million) and EPS by 0.3 pence (2003 - 0.3 pence).
+This adjustment reduces 2004 profit before tax by £27 million (2003 - £31 million) and EPS by 0.3 pence (2003 - 0.3 pence)